High School Category

 20th Anniversary of 9/11

-Many of today's high school students were not born on 9/11.
-Yet the book "Reclaiming the Sky" contains important lessons of courage and resiliencythat young people can apply to their lives - and the aviation employees profiled in the stories can be role models to inspire them.
+Many of today's high school students were not born on 9/11, yet the book "Reclaiming the Sky" contains important lessons of resiliency young people can apply to their lives.

 SUGGESTION TO HIGH SCHOOL INSTRUCTORS: